KidkArolis/space-router/README.md

 # space-router

-Minimal, yet awesome, batteries included universal router.
+Minimal batteries included universal router.

 Space router packs all the features you need to always keep your app in sync with the url.
 It's different from most other routers in that there is only a single callback.
 Use this callback to rerender your app or update your store on each url change.

 Space router:

 - listens to url changes via popstate and/or hashchange
-- handles all link clicks in your app
 - extracts url parameters and parses query strings
 - supports nested routes
 - should fit a wide range of application architectures and frameworks
 - has no dependencies and weights 2kb
+- optionally automatically handles all link clicks in your app

 ## Usage